Academic Progression Standards

 - Would you describe the student as engaged and/or participatory in class and/or the program?

-- Other relevant information that you feel would be helpful in evaluating the student’s petition to return to NU.
+- Other relevant information that you feel would be helpful in evaluating the student’s petition to return to Northeastern.

 - If the student is allowed to return, do you have any contingent recommendations?

-Both the Academic Dismissal Appeal Form and the faculty letter(s) of support should be submitted to your Academic Advisor by the deadline stated above.
-You will be contacted with the College’s decision after the deadline stated above.
+Both the Academic Dismissal Appeal Form and the faculty letter(s) of support should be submitted to firstname.lastname@example.org by the deadline stated above.
+The student will be contacted with the college’s decision after all appeals are reviewed.